 #3 – Side plank with leg lift as described above with 2 pulses in each repetition (14 repetitions, 7 for each leg)

 Keep with it and enjoy the process!
 We hope this helps you on your journey to becoming an even better rider.
+Make sure to grab this FREE workout program if you are looking to improve your rider position.

 You Might Also Like..